 Santa Barbara County Land Use and Development Code, Article 35.5 contains permit requirements and development standards pipeline operators must follow for new or replacement oil and gas pipelines (excluding gas distribution lines).

 Colorado: Adams County, Colorado – Pipelines as conditional use in most circumstances.
-To see land use cases involving pipelines, go to the planning department, and search for “pipeline.”
+To see land use cases involving pipelines, go to the planning commission page.
 The full council packet for the Bronco Pipeline (10 MB) contains useful information, including the development agreement (ppgs 16-24 of the pdf) that was approved.

 Illinois: Champaign County Ordinance No. 841 (155 KB) – Amendments to the County Zoning Ordinance re Pipeline Impact Radius, passed 11/08